-The preclinical years of medical school are important for students considering a career in family medicine.
+The preclinical years of medical school are important for students considering a career in Family Medicine.

-Leadership qualities are cited by 68% of programs as a factor used to make interview decisions.
+Leadership qualities are cited by 60% of programs as a factor used to make interview decisions.

 In our book, Success in Medical School: Insider Advice for the Preclinical Years, we provide you with a detailed blueprint on how to do just that.

 You can learn more about the specialty by joining your school’s Family Medicine Interest Group.
 For information on how to establish or maintain an FMIG at your school, a useful resource is the FMIG Manual.
 If your school has an established group, you'll have the opportunity to run for officer positions, such as president, community service coordinator, and student membership coordinator.

 Most schools provide opportunities to perform family medicine research during the summer between the first and second years of medical school.
 Organizations such as the American Academy of Family Physicians (AAFP), Society of Teachers of Family Medicine(STFM), and the North American Primary Care Research Group (NAPCRG) also provide students with research opportunities.